Skincare

 What are the biggest misconceptions you’ve heard about skin cancer?

 “The biggest misconception is that Asian people do not get skin cancer due to us having darker skin tones.
 Although having a darker skin tone does offer some protection, it does not make one immune to skin cancer.
-There are also some skin cancers that are more prevalent in this part of the world, such as acral lentiginous melanoma (a rare type of malignant melanoma that appears on the hands, the soles of the feet, or under the nails.
-Doesn’t necessarily require sun damage to occur).
+Some skin cancers are also more prevalent in this part of the world, such as acral lentiginous melanoma (a rare type of malignant melanoma that appears on the hands, the soles of the feet, or under the nails and doesn’t necessarily require sun damage to occur).

 “I have also heard myths that blue light from tech devices may cause photoaging and cancer.
 Currently, there is not enough evidence to support a link between blue light filters on photoaging and cancer.
 More research is needed to back up the claim.”